-Brian Ladenburg is a Partner Attorney with Bergman Draper Ladenburg.
+Brian Ladenburg is a Partner Attorney with Bergman Draper Ladenburg Hart.
 He joined the firm as an Associate Attorney in 2006.
 Brian practices in the areas of toxic torts, with a strong focus on representing cancer victims in litigation and claims arising out of exposure to asbestos.
 He has significant litigation experience, including trying several cases to verdict as first-chair trial counsel.
-In addition to asbestos litigation, Brian handles other matters for Bergman Draper Ladenburg clients, including real estate, medical malpractice, and general personal injury litigation.
+In addition to asbestos litigation, Brian handles other matters for Bergman Draper Ladenburg Hart clients, including real estate, medical malpractice, and general personal injury litigation.

 In 1998-1999, Brian served as an extern and later as interim law clerk to the Honorable Franklin D. Burgess, United States District Court, Western District of Washington.
-Prior to joining Bergman Draper Ladenburg, Brian practiced at other law firms in Seattle and Tacoma for 5 years, with a focus on catastrophic personal injury and wrongful death cases and complex real estate and construction litigation.
+Prior to joining Bergman Draper Ladenburg Hart, Brian practiced at other law firms in Seattle and Tacoma for 5 years, with a focus on catastrophic personal injury and wrongful death cases and complex real estate and construction litigation.

 Juris Doctorate, University of Washington, School of Law, 1999